-• A door-lock inhibit feature which prevents the power lock system from being energized with a door switch if the key is in the ignition and/or the headlamps are on with the driver door open.
-However, the locks can still be operated manually with a key or energized with the RKE transmitter.

-• A rolling door locks feature will automatically lock all of the doors and the liftgate, after the vehicle reaches a speed of about 24 kilometers-per-hour (15 miles-per-hour) or greater.
-This feature will also lock the doors if a door is opened, then closed again at any speed above 24 kilometers-per-hour (15 milesper-hour).
+- A door-lock inhibit feature which prevents the power lock system from being energized with a door switch if the key is in the ignition and/or the head-lamps are on with the driver door open.
+However, the locks can still be operated manually with a key or energized with the RKE transmitter. - A rolling door locks feature will automatically lock all of the doors and the liftgate, after the vehicle reaches a speed of about 24 kilometers-per-hour (15 miles-per-hour) or greater.
+This feature will also lock the doors if a door is opened, then closed again at any speed above 24 kilometers-per-hour (15 miles-per-hour).
 Rolling door locks is a programmable feature of the power lock system.
-This feature can be enabled or disabled using the DRB scan tool and the proper Body Diagnostic Procedures manual.

-• An RKE system panic mode, on models so equipped.
-If the Panic button on the RKE transmitter is depressed, the horn will sound and lights will flash on the vehicle for about three minutes, or until any of the three transmitter buttons is depressed.
-A vehicle speed of about 24 kilometers-per-hour (15 miles-per-hour) will also cancel the panic mode.

-• A programmable feature of the RKE system is the enabling or disabling of the horn chirp following the RKE Lock function.
-This feature can be enabled or disabled using the DRB scan tool and the proper Body Diagnostic Procedures manual.

-• Another programmable feature is the enabling or disabling of the RKE system unlocking the driver door only, or all doors upon one depression of the transmitter Unlock button.
-This feature can be enabled or disabled using the DRB scan tool and the proper Body Diagnostic Procedures manual.
+This feature can be enabled or disabled using the DRB scan tool and the proper Diagnostic Procedures manual. - An RKE system panic mode, on models so equipped.
+If the Panic button on the RKE transmitter is depressed, the horn will sound and the exterior lights will flash on the vehicle for about three minutes, or until the Panic button is depressed a second time.
+A vehicle speed of about 24 kilometers-per-hour (15 miles-per-hour) will also cancel the panic mode. - A programmable feature of the RKE system is the enabling or disabling of the horn chirp following the RKE Lock function.
+This feature can be enabled or disabled using the DRB scan tool and the proper Diagnostic Procedures manual. - Another programmable feature is the enabling or disabling of the RKE system unlocking the driver door only, or all doors upon one depression of the transmitter Unlock button.
+If the driver door only mode is enabled, a second depression of the Unlock button within five seconds will unlock all of the doors and the liftgate.
+This feature can be enabled or disabled using the DRB scan tool and the proper Diagnostic Procedures manual.

-For diagnosis of the DDM, PDM, or the CCD data bus network, refer to the proper Body Diagnostic Procedures manual.
+For diagnosis of the DDM, PDM, or the CCD data bus network, a DRB scan tool and the proper Diagnostic Procedures manual are recommended.
+The DDM and the PDM cannot be repaired and, if damaged or faulty, they must be replaced.